isathar/F4_AmmoTweaks/README.md

 -------------------------------------------------------------------------------------------------------

-*Notice*: This mod will be replaced by WeaponTweaks (link) when it's ready and will not be receiving any more major updates.
+Also available on ModDB: https://www.moddb.com/mods/ammotweaks

 -------------------------------------------------------------------------------------------------------

 ## Warnings
+- This mod will be replaced by WeaponTweaks (no link yet) when it's ready and will not be receiving any more major updates.
 - As of release 1.1, the master file is an esp to make it easier to upload it to Bethesda.net.
 	- This means you'll need to remove any previous versions before installing this one.
 - This mod uses a lot of scripts.